connecteev/laravel-email-campaigns-spatie/docs/working-with-campaigns/sending-a-campaign.md

  You can customize on which queue the `SendCampaignJob` and `SendMailJob` jobs are dispatched in the `perform_on_queue` in the `email-campaigns` config file.
 We recommend the `SendMailJob` having its own queue because it could contain many pending jobs if you are sending a campaign to a large list of subscribers.

- To not overwhelm your email service with a large number of calls, the `SendMailJob` is also throttled by default.
-Only 5 of those jobs will be handled in the timespan of a second.
+The `SendMailJob` is throttled by default so that it doesn't overwhelm your email service with a large number of calls.
+Only 5 of those jobs will be handled per second.
 To learn more about this, read [the docs on throttling sends](https://docs.spatie.be/laravel-email-campaigns/v1/advanced-usage/throttling-sends/).